 Therefore, in upholding our ancestral laws, Title, Rights and responsibilities, we declare: We will not allow the proposed Enbridge Northern Gateway Pipelines, or similar Tar Sands projects, to cross our lands, territories and watersheds, or the ocean migration routes of Fraser River salmon.
 Save the Fraser Declaration, 2010

 We and other First Nations are using our lawful authority to protect the land and water from dangerous tar sands projects like Enbridge’s that threaten our way of life and that of future generations.
-But our collective future remains on a knife’s edge as the federal government considers approving the project.
+But the federal government’s decision to approve the project keeps our collective future on a knife’s edge.

 The time is now when First Nations call on all Canadians to stand with us, in whatever way you can: with your voice, in the streets, or on the land.
 Can we count on you?